-AMC OPS 1.905(a) Maintenance Management Exposition See OPS 1.905(a) See Appendix 1 to AMC OPS 1.905(a)
+AMC OPS 1.905(a)

+Maintenance Management Exposition

+See OPS 1.905(a)

+See Appendix 1 to AMC OPS 1.905(a)

-- 1. The purpose of the maintenance management exposition is to set forth the procedures, means and methods of the operator.
+- The purpose of the maintenance management exposition is to set forth the procedures, means and methods of the operator.
 Compliance with its contents will assure compliance with OPS 1 Subpart M requirements and is a pre-requisite for obtaining an acceptance of the operator's maintenance system by the Authority. - 2.
 Where the operator is appropriately approved as a CAR 145 approved maintenance organisation the exposition of the maintenance organisation may form the basis of the operator's maintenance management exposition in a combined document.
 Appendix 1 to AMC OPS 1.905(a) provides a suggested format and required contents - 3.
 Where the operator is not approved in accordance with CAR 145 but has a maintenance contract with a CAR 145 Approved Maintenance Organisation, Appendix 1 to AMC OPS 1.905(a) provides a suggested format and required contents for the maintenance management exposition. - 4.
 Personnel are expected to be familiar with those parts of the exposition that are relevant to the maintenance and continuing airworthiness co-ordination work they carry out. - 5.
 The operator will need to specify in the exposition who should amend the document, particularly where there are several parts. - 6.
-The person responsible for the management of the Quality System should be responsible for monitoring and amending the exposition unless otherwise agreed by the Authority, including associated procedures manuals, and the submission of proposed amendments to the Authority for approval. - 7.
+The person responsible for the management of the Quality System should be responsible for monitoring and amending the exposition unless otherwise agreed by the Authority, including associated procedures manuals, and the submission of proposed amendments to the Authority for approval.
+The Authority may agree a procedure, which will be stated in the amendment control section of the Exposition, defining the class of amendments which can be incorporated without the prior consent of the Authority. - 7.
 The operator may use Electronic Data Processing (EDP) for publication of the maintenance management exposition.
 The maintenance management exposition should be made available to the Authority in a form acceptable to the Authority.
 Attention should be paid to the compatibility of EDP publication systems with the necessary dissemination of the maintenance management exposition, both internally and externally. - 8.
 Part 0 "General Organisation" of the maintenance management exposition should include a corporate commitment by the operator, signed by the Accountable Manager confirming that the maintenance management exposition and any associated manuals define the organisation compliance with OPS 1 Subpart M and will be complied with at all times. - 9.
 The Accountable Manager's exposition statement should embrace the intent of the following paragraph and in fact this statement may be used without amendment.
 Any modification to the statement should not alter the intent: